Table of Contents

 Nurses don’t want water bottles.
 They don’t want gear with the hospital logo plastered all over it.
 They don’t want cookies or cake.
 Patients and families bring in enough treats, so dropping off a plate of cookies isn’t really making anyone feel special.
 It’s just another thing to avoid as you attempt to be healthy.
 Nurses also enjoy volunteering in general, but when you turn Nurses Week into Mandatory Volunteer Week, it feels like all the overtime isn’t enough.
 Now you have to volunteer on top of it.

 Nurses are people, too.
 And what do people get excited about?

 People get excited about things that foster a sense of identity and pride, nostalgia, are cool, or provide value.

-It’s an added bonus to the facility if your Nurse’s Week recognition and efforts also rejuvenate the staff.
-Instead of dropping off some flash drives with the hospital logo on them and a bucket of candy, what if you provided something that not made the staff feel recognized and appreciated, but did so in a way that reignited their passion for their job?
+It’s a bonus to the facility if your Nurse’s Week recognition and efforts rejuvenate the staff.
+Instead of dropping off some flash drives with the hospital logo on them and a bucket of candy, what if you provided something that not only made the staff feel recognized and appreciated but did so in a way that reignited their passion for their job?